 Voron SW – Advantages of the CoreXZ

-The CoreXZ kinematics allow very fast motion on X and on Z and eliminate all limitations and issues you may have with lead screws.
-A slightly bent or desynchronized leadscrew leads to nasty patterns and artifacts on your prints.
+The CoreXZ kinematics allows very fast motion on X and on Z and eliminate all limitations and issues you may have with lead screws.
+A slightly bent or desynchronized lead screw leads to nasty patterns and artifacts on your prints.

 The fast speed on Z makes Voron SW the perfect printer for parts that require Z-hops.
 You can go 100 mm/s on Z if you want.
-This allows to have bigger Z-hops when needed with less impact on print time.
+This allows having bigger Z-hops when needed with less impact on print time.

-On the minus side I can only guess that the CoreXZ will require more maintenance / replacement of the belts.
-At the time of writing my Voron SW served for nearly 3 months and the belts are fine so far.
+On the minus side, I can only guess that the CoreXZ will require more maintenance/replacement of the belts.
+At the time of writing, my Voron SW served for nearly 3 months and the belts are fine so far.
 I know though that eventually I will have to reverse or replace them.
 I believe it is important to buy quality belts for this machine.
 Gates is fine.
-Myself I use the high temperature Gates belts, because they seem a bit stiffer than the regular ones.
+I use the high-temperature Gates belts because they seem a bit stiffer than the regular ones.

 Voron SW – MK52 hotbed

-For some, having a moving bed would be disadvantage.
+For some, having a moving bed would be a disadvantage.
 Not for me.
-On this type of small printers the hotbed is still quite light and brings more than it takes – simpler mechanics and easy ABL.
+On this type of small printers, the hotbed is still quite light and brings more than it takes – simpler mechanics and easy ABL.

 Voron SW – Afterburner Clockwork direct drive

 One of the main “selling” points of Voron Switchwire for me was that it comes with the Afterburner direct drive designed by Voron.
 If you follow my blog or Youtube channel, you know I tested different extruders and toolhead combinations in the past.
-I found out the BMG dual drive extruder was perfect for my use, both as performance and cost.
+I found out the dual-drive extruder was perfect for my use, both in performance and cost.

-The Afterburner Clockwork combines the advantages of the BMG dual drive with the versatility of using number of excelent hotends – V6, Dragon or Mosquito.
-All this packaged in a great looking design.
+The Afterburner Clockwork combines the advantages of the BMG dual drive with the versatility of using a number of excellent hotends – V6, Dragon, or Mosquito.
+All this is packaged in a great-looking design.
 So, I adopted it right away and even modified it to work on my custom CR-10.

-This toolhead is equiped with 4020 blower fan for the part cooling and a 4010 fan for the hotend.
+This toolhead is equipped with 4020 blower fan for the part cooling and a 4010 fan for the hotend.

 Behind the nozzle is the inductive proximity sensor.
 It assures very fast mesh probing (much faster than a BLtouch can do) and is also used for Z homing.